No. 4 Squadron RAAF: Post-war years

 After the war, No. 4 Squadron returned to Australia on 14 November 1945 and was again based at Canberra.
 It re-equipped with late-model P-40 Kittyhawks, having received a few of these aircraft while in Borneo, and this was followed by CAC Mustangs and Austers in early 1947.
 After completing training on its new aircraft, the squadron provided a firepower demonstration for cadets of the Royal Military College, Duntroon, during an exercise at Braidwood in September 1947.
 On 7 March 1948, No. 4 Squadron ceased to exist, having been re-numbered No. 3 Squadron.

 No. 4 Squadron was re-formed on 3 July 2009 at RAAF Base Williamtown to train forward air controllers.
-The Forward Air Control Development Unit (FACDU) of No. 82 Wing, which operated Pilatus PC-9s, was merged into the new unit, along with the Special Tactics Project.
+The Forward Air Control Development Unit (FACDU) of No. 82 Wing, which operated Pilatus PC-9/As, was merged into the new unit, along with the Special Tactics Project.
 This continued the FAC presence at Williamtown that had been maintained by FACDU and No. 4 Flight, which operated Winjeels out of Williamtown from 1970 to 1989.
-No. 4 Squadron's Pilatus PC-9s were replaced with Pilatus PC-21s in 2020.
+No. 4 Squadron's Pilatus PC-9/As were replaced with four Pilatus PC-21s in 2020.